-Rule 53 (1) Acceptance and inclusion of estimates.
+(1) Acceptance and inclusion of estimates.
 The estimates of receipts and expenditure of each Ministry/Department shall be scrutinized in the Budget Division of the Ministry of Finance.
-Secretary

-(Expenditure) may hold meetings with Secretaries or Financial Advisers of Administrative Ministries or Departments to discuss the totality of the requirements of funds for various programmes and schemes, along with receipts of the Ministries or Departments.
+Secretary (Expenditure) may hold meetings with Secretaries or Financial Advisers of Administrative Ministries or Departments to discuss the totality of the requirements of various programmes and schemes, along with receipts of the Ministries or Departments.

-- Rule 53 (2) The estimates initially submitted by the Departments may undergo some changes as a result of scrutiny in the Budget Division, Ministry of Finance and deliberations in the pre-budget meetings between the Secretary (Expenditure) and the Secretary or Financial Adviser of the Department concerned.
-The final estimates arrived at on the basis of scrutiny and pre-budget meetings shall be incorporated in the Budget documents. - Rule 54 Outcome Budget.
-After finalization of the estimates for budgetary allocations, the Department of Expenditure in consultation with NITI Aayog and the concerned Ministries shall prepare an Outcome Budget statement linking outlays against scheme/project with each the outputs/deliverables and medium term outcomes.
-The outputs/deliverables shall be mandatorily given in measurable/quantitative terms on the basis of parameters and deliverables decided in advance, on the basis of projections made in the Medium Term Expenditure Framework (MTEF) Statement.
+(2) The estimates initially submitted by the Departments may undergo some changes as a result of scrutiny in the Budget Division, Ministry of Finance deliberations in the pre-budget meetings between the Secretary (Expenditure) and the Secretary or Financial Adviser of the Department concerned.
+The final estimates arrived at on the basis of scrutiny and prebudget meetings shall be incorporated in the Budget documents.

+Outcome Budget.
+After finalization of the estimates for budgetary allocations, the Department of Expenditure in consultation with NITI Aayog and the concerned Ministries shall prepare an Outcome Budget statement linking outlays against scheme/project with outputs/deliverables and medium term outcomes.
+The outputs/deliverables shall mandatorily given measurable/quantitative terms on the basis of parameters and deliverables decided in advance, on the basis of projections made in the Medium Term Expenditure Framework (MTEF) Statement.
 Allocations for each scheme/project shall be against a firm set of deliverables which shall be adhered to.
-The performance against specified outcomes would form the basis of deciding on the continuation of the scheme and the quantum of budget allocation. - Rule 55 Vote on Account.
-If the Appropriation Bill seeking authorization of the Parliament to make expenditure in consonance with the Budget proposal is likely to be passed after the start of the financial year to which it corresponds then pending the completion of the procedure prescribed in Article 113 of the Constitution for the passing of the Budget, the Finance Ministry may need to obtain a 'Vote on Account' to cover expenditure for a brief period in accordance with the provisions of Article 116 of the Constitution.
-Funds made available under Vote on Account are not to be utilized for expenditure on a 'New Service'. - Rule 56 Communication and distribution of grants and appropriations.
+The performance against specified outcomes would form the basis of deciding on the continuation of the scheme and the quantum of budget allocation.

+Vote on Account.
+If the Appropriation Bill seeking authorization of the Parliament to make expenditure in consonance with the Budget proposal is likely to be passed after the start of the financial year to which it corresponds then pending the completion of the procedure prescribed in Article 113 of the Constitution for the passing of the Budget, the Finance Ministry may need to obtain a 'Vote on Account' to cover expenditure for a brief period accordance with the provisions of Article 116 of the Constitution.
+Funds made available under Vote on Account are not to be utilized for expenditure on a 'New Service'.

+Communication and distribution of grants and appropriations.
 After the Appropriation Bill relating to Budget is passed, the Ministry of Finance shall communicate the same to the Ministries / Departments which, in turn, shall distribute the same to their subordinate formations.
 The distribution so made shall also be communicated to the respective Pay and Accounts Officers who shall exercise check against the allocation to each subordinate authority.

-II.
-CONTROL OF EXPENDITURE AGAINST BUDGET
+CONTROL OF EXPENDITURE AGAINST II.
+BUDGET